osome-iu/fake_gan_accounts/README.md

 ganed_calc = ganed.GANEyeDistance()

-# Assumeing image_path is a path to an image on your disk
+# Assuming image_path is a path to an image on your disk
 ganed_result = ganed_calc.calculate_distance(path_to_image=image_path)

 # Assuming pil_image is a PIL.Image.Image instance